Photography in History

 6. to encourage student awareness of different methods of approaching the discipline through analysis of chosen texts;

-7. to stimulate students to develop skills in written communication through essay and oral communication and debate in seminars.
+7. to stimulate students to develop skills in communication through assignments and seminars

 By the end of this module the student should have:

-1. a sound grasp of the history of photography;
+a. a greater appreciation and richer understanding of the history of photography;

-2. the ability to interpret photographs and texts based on broad and comparative knowledge of the appropriate historical and interpretative contexts;
+b. insight into different methods of interpreting photographs and texts based on some knowledge of the appropriate historical and interpretative contexts;

-7. an ability to discuss the history of photography and to reflect critically upon this history through seminar discussion, a coursework essay of 2,750 words, a slide test and a 72-hour research paper.
+e. an ability to discuss the history of photography and to reflect upon this history through assignments and seminars.

 By the end of the module, students should also have acquired a set of transferable skills, and in particular be able to: